EUCAIM/upv-node-workstation-images/README.md

 or just take as the base another image which includes the libraries (using the `FROM` instruction).
 For example you can take: "nvidia/cuda:10.2-runtime-ubuntu18.04" or "tensorflow/tensorflow:2.3.1-gpu".

-Generally, the images created by UPV for the CHAIMELEON project take the ubuntu official image as the base image, and those with a tag which ends in `cuda10` or `cuda11` take the nvidia/cuda official image as the base image.
+Generally, the images created by UPV for the project take the ubuntu official image as the base image, and those with a tag which ends in `cuda10` or `cuda11` take the nvidia/cuda official image as the base image.

 ### Recommendations for reducing the image size